 Budget-Friendly: Hit a Thrift Store

 Fleeces are a dime a dozen these days.
-Thrift stores in an outdoorsy area have TONS of fleeces to choose from.
+Thrift stores in an outdoorsy (or cold) area have TONS of fleeces to choose from.
 These stores often don’t understand how much that gear is worth and you’ll pay pennies on the dollar.
+Alternatively, if you search by brand name (Northface, Patagonia, LaSportiva, Columbia, etc) head over to ThreadUp.com.
+This second-hand online shop has a bucketload of outdoor gear, it just isn’t presented that way.
+Look for “active wear” instead.

 Puffies are life.
 They are versatile, provide a ton of warm for your dollar, and they are an essential layer in the mountains.
 With that being said, they are not cheap.
-But this item is designed to last you a long time.
+But this item is designed to last you a long time, making these recommendations some of the best hiking clothes that money can buy.

 Mid-Range: Mountain Hardwear Women’s Stretch Down Jacket ($260)

-Pros: Warmer than the Nano.
-Allows for great movement in the jacket, no pinching at the neck or shoulders.
-Overall great fit for an athletic, broad-shouldered climber, a tough find with down jackets.
+Pros: Allows for great movement in the jacket, no pinching at the neck or shoulders.
+Overall great fit for an athletic, broad-shouldered lady, a tough find with down jackets.
 750 down fill bounces back to life instantly.
 Packs down like a champ.

 Budget-Friendly: The North Face Ventrix Hoodie ($220)

-Pros: Light, breathable, budget-friendly alternative to the Nano Puff.
-Squirrel lives in his (he wears it on the couch folks…).
+Pros: Light, breathable, budget-friendly alternative to a down puffy.
+John lives in his (he wears it on the couch folks…).
+It’s saved me a few times when I forget my jacket.
+Definitely warm and gives plenty of mobility.

 Cons: Doesn’t pack down well.
-Squirrel has noticed some piling on the material after constant wear for a couple of months.
+John has noticed some piling on the material after constant wear for a couple of months.

 Rain, Rain Go Away Solutions to Keep You Dry

 I have to admit, I DESPISE rain gear.
-I do not understand why a rain jacket needs to cost so darn much.
+I do not understand why a rain jacket needs to cost so darn much and be so unflattering.
 I think it’s criminal.
-With that being said, I needed a new rain jacket in a pinch last season, so I have two options below.
+With that being said, if you hike often in rainy climates, you may want to pick up a rain jacket that is built for activity.
+Otherwise, any city-slicker rain jacket will do.

 My Go-To (Mid-range): REI Co-Op Rhyolite Rain Jacket ($93)

-I picked this up in a pinch last year because I had a limited budget and a dividend to burn.
+I picked this up in a pinch a few years back because I had a limited budget and a dividend to burn.

 Pros: Price point.
 It repels water well.
 See how it kept me dry when I made it rain: